smithy-lang/smithy/docs/source/quickstart.rst

 operational issues in the future if the list grows to an unpredicted size.

 The ``CitySummary`` structure defines a :ref:`reference <referencing-resources>` to a ``City`` resource.
-This allows client tooling that supports resource modeling to automatically dereference each City resource returned in the output and invoke operations on them.
+This gives tooling a better understanding of the relationships in your service.

 The above example refers to :ref:`prelude shapes <prelude>` like ``String`` that are automatically available in all Smithy models.